nasa-petal/nasa_petal_snorkel/README.md

 Snorkel requires Python 3.6 or later.
 The entire conda environment for running snorkel can be found in  ```snorkel.environment.yml```

 # Running Snorkel
-Note that each script has detailed instructions in its opening comment.

 ## snorkel_spam_test
 Get a sense of how snorkel works and run a quick data labeling tutorial using a YouTube spam comments dataset.
 More info can be found here: https://www.snorkel.org/use-cases/01-spam-tutorial